Tom DeLay Papers

 Tom DeLay was born in Laredo Texas on April 8, 1947 to Charles and Maxine (Wimbish) DeLay.
 After graduating from Calallan High School in Corpus Christ in 1965, DeLay attended Baylor University from 1965-1967 and received his Bachelors of Science in Biology from the University of Houston in 1970.

-DeLay’s political career began with his election to the Texas state house of representatives in 1979, a position he would hold until 1984.
+DeLay’s political career began with his election to the Texas State House of Representatives in 1979, a position he would hold until 1984.
 DeLay was elected to the United States House of Representatives in 1985 and went on to serve eleven consecutive terms until his resignation in 2006.
-During his tenure, DeLay served as Majority Whip from 1995 to 2003 and Majority Leader from 2003 to 2005, also serving on committees such as the House Appropriations Committee, the Republican Committee on Committees, the Republican Study Committee, and as secretary of the House Republican Conference.
+During his tenure, DeLay served as Majority Whip from 1995 to 2003 and Majority Leader from 2003 to 2005, also serving on committees including the House Appropriations Committee, the Republican Committee on Committees, the Republican Study Committee, and as secretary of the House Republican Conference.

 DeLay resigned from the House of Representatives on June 9, 2006 amid multiple indictments of money laundering and conspiracy stemming from a campaign finance investigation.
-Acquitted of all charges in 2013, DeLay continues to make public appearances, notably appearing on NBC’s “Dancing with the Stars” in 2009.
+Acquitted of all charges in 2013, DeLay has continued to make public appearances, including appearing on the television program “Dancing with the Stars” in 2009.

 The Tom DeLay Papers were donated by Tom DeLay in 2006.